Password Manager Web Vault

-The Bitwarden web vault provides the richest Bitwarden experience for personal users and Organizations.
-Lots of important functions, like setting up two-step login or administering an Organization, can only be done from the web vault.
+The Bitwarden web vault provides the richest Bitwarden experience for personal users and organizations.
+Many important functions such as setting up two-step login or administering an organization must be done from the web vault.

-When your first log in to your web vault, you'll land on the Vaults view.
+When you first log in to your web vault, you'll land on the Vaults view.
 This space will list all vault items, including logins, cards, identities, and secure notes.

 Let's start by setting up a new folder and adding a new login to it: